 So I decided to share some facts and opinions on the matter and see if you should be afraid about potential bear attacks in Romania.

 Despite the recent news, Romania can be considered a safe country where bears fortunately don’t roam the streets.
-Even in the mountains and more remote regions, bears don’t pose a real threat for most people.

-Yet, in recent years, we found more and more bears making their way to villages or cities in Romania (all of them in the mountains).
-They also attacked sheepherders and have started to show more aggressive behavior that usually.
+In recent years, we could hear more and more often about bears making their way to villages or cities in Romania (all of them in the mountains, close to their natural habitat).

 Of course, if you happen to see a bear or be near one – in the forests of Romania or in a city – you should definitely keep the distance and get away as fast as possible.